braylenstrain/FinalProjectCheckers/README.md

 This is a project to display my understanding of the topics that I have learned from this course.

 ## How to Run
 Two clients are paired through the server.
 When it is a player's turn, they click on a piece to see it's possible moves highlighted.
 They then click one of the highlighted squares to make that move.
-Then it is the other player's turn.

 ## Code Example
 This code snippet shows how the program highlights possible moves for a piece.
 The cells that meet the criteria are put into an ArrayList called *possibleMoves*.
 Depending on the player, it looks at either the row above or below the piece.
 If a cell is out of bounds, an *IndexOutOfBoundsException* is caught.
 If the player chooses a difference piece or makes a move, *unhighlight()* will clear the ArrayList.